What is SSL and HTTPS?

 In return, you’ll get:

 - More trust from your customers: Not everyone is aware of the importance of the padlock symbol.
 But banks, anti-virus software and Google are all working to spread increased security awareness.

 - A faster website: Enabling HTTP/2 means you’ll have access to the most modern protocol for speeding up websites.
 And site speed makes a big difference in converting visitors to customers.

-- The latest gadgets: Services like Google Maps will continue to improve in 2017.
+- The latest gadgets: Services like Google Maps will continue to improve in the future.
 Do you want to miss out on their latest features?
 Or potentially lose access entirely?

 - Better Data: No more losing referral data from HTTPS websites in Google Analytics.
 Or trying to use time-consuming workarounds to try and figure out what is sending people to your website.

 - A Small SEO Advantage: Simply turning on HTTPS won’t automatically make you the top search result.
 But it will give you a slight advantage over anyone that hasn’t made the switch yet.
 But that will only give you a benefit if you act now, before your competitors catch up.